eic/epic-analysis/s3tools/README.md

 transform the above old format into the new format.
 See comments in `reformat-config.sh` for details.
 Execute:
   - `s3tools/reformat-config.sh files.config files.new.config`

+### Cross Sections
+- cross sections are stored in `datarec/xsec/xsec.dat`; use `read-xsec-table.sh`
+  to get the cross section for a particular beam energy setting and Q2 minimum
+- in case you want to update `xsec.dat`:
+  - the script `get-cross-section.sh` will read the cross section from `GenCrossSection` in a `hepmc` file; use `get-cross-section-ALL.sh` to automate running `get-cross-section.sh` over all `hepmc` files in a specific directory tree; this will populate `datarec/xsec/*.xsec` files, one for each `hepmc` file
+  - next use `tabulate-cross-section.py` to read the tree of `.xsec` files into a table of cross sections, output to `datarec/xsec/xsec.dat`
+  - given the time it takes to run `get-cross-section.sh`, we try to store the most up-to-date version of `xsec.dat` in this repository

 ### Stream from S3
 To stream, we need to make a list of URLs.